New North Star II

 This new research project will see Sean Speer and Robert Asselin reprise their roles as authors, synthesizers, and translators.
 CIBC Senior Economist Royce Mendes will join the authorship team to lend analytical expertise to the project.
-The team will solicit input from key thinkers and doers across the country through a series of closed roundtable discussions, with a report to launch in spring 2020.
+The team will solicit input from key thinkers and doers across the country through a series of closed roundtable discussions in Toronto, Vancouver and Montreal, with a report to launch on April 28.
 The conversation will continue at PPF’s annual Canada Growth Summit on October 15, 2020.

 For more information on the project, contact Andrée Loucks at email@example.com.